frudakisk/MobIntel-Pedestrian-Mobility/README.md

 ### Drivers
 The purpose of the drivers is to showcase the functions within the library working the way we expect them to.
-Some drivers are shorter than others and do not show each function working separetly.
-This is because some drivers have functions that utilize the specific usecase of other functions within it.
+Some drivers are shorter than others and do not show each function working separately.
+This is because some drivers have functions that utilize the specific use case of other functions within it.
 If the parent function works as expected, we can assume the child functions to be in working order.
 A list of the drivers will be presented here.
 The names of each driver correspond to which library it uses.

 * RSSITOoDistanceLibDriver